reikolydia/RPI5-AI/README.md

 > If this does not work (ie, the nvme drive does not show up later with ``` lsblk ```), use this instead: ```dtparam=nvme```

-### 3. Initial boot into it, setting up SSH, hostnames, other basic stuff
+### 3. Initial boot into it, setting up other basic Pi stuff

 ```shell
 sudo raspi-config